asher-lab/DevOps-Roadmap-Kit/AWS/README.md

 Use case:<br>
 Demonstrate that you can deploy docker containers on an EC2.
 And is good for smaller projects.

 # Project : Deploy Image from DockerHub to EC2 instance so it will run on that instance.
 Via Jenkins.
-Part 2
+Part 2 . == DOCKERCOMPOSE .
+Part of adding docker login to deployment server.

 When you want to deploy a full pack of software, like databases, web application, event listener, etc. then you need to make use of docker-compose :<br>
 Architecture:<br>